 Genetics have a major effect on your ability to gain weight in certain areas and get the thighs that you want, and sometimes your body type isn’t conducive to thick thighs and hips.

-Read on to learn how to build bigger thighs and hips through exercises and dietary adjustments that will help you work towards the body you want.
+We've spent a lot of time talking to experts and clients about this issue.
+Read on to learn how to get thicker thighs and hips through exercises and dietary adjustments that will help you work towards the body you want.

 The Best Exercises for Thicker Thighs & Hips